AmrHossam902/mysql-benchmark-billion-rows/readme.md

 - changed id cols to integer Auto inc. instead of varchar
 - added public ID column (*just an additional col. to increase row width*)

+<br/><br/>

 # building a partitioned table

-- we decided to add a new user table to the schema in the partitioned form so we can compare the performance of operationg queries on both to see if we can benefit from partitioning in case of having large number of rows
+- we decided to add a new user table to the schema in the partitioned form so we can compare the performance of operating queries on both to see if we can benefit from partitioning in case of having large number of rows.

-- you can choose the best partition key according to your case or your need, here it seems real and rational to partition users just by the city they live in, this is just as example, you are free to do what you want (partition by birth year / job / ...) according to your case.
+- you can choose the best partition key according to your case or your need, here it seems real and rational to partition users just by the city they live in, this is just as example, however you are free to partition by what you want according to your case.

-- the table is partitioned by range, into 200 partitions, each covers a series of sequential ids of cities
+- the table is partitioned by range, into 200 partitions, each covers a series of sequential ids of cities.

 - schema after adding the partitioned table
     ![schema after adding partitioned table](./images/schema-after-adding-user-partitioned.png)